birchb1024/frangipanni/README.md

   -skip int
     	Number of leading fields to skip.
   -sort string
     	Sort by input|alpha|counts.
-Sort the branches either by input order, or via alphanumeric character ordering, or the branch frequency count. (default "input")
+Sort the branches either by input order, or via alphanumeric character ordering, or the branch frequency count.
+        (default "input")
   -spacer string
-    	Characters to indent lines with. (default " ")
+    	Characters to indent lines with. (default " ") -version
+    	Print frangipanni's version number and exit.
 ```

 # Examples